Subject · Accounting

 • How does tutoring help? +

-• What about AAT / ACA / ACCA? +
+• What about AAT, ACA, ACCA? +

 Professional accounting qualifications outside the school curriculum.
-AAT (Association of Accounting Technicians) Levels 2-4 are bookkeeping / accounting-technician qualifications, often used as apprenticeship routes for school leavers.
-ACA (ICAEW Chartered Accountant), ACCA (Association of Chartered Certified Accountants), CIMA (Chartered Institute of Management Accountants) are post-graduation chartered qualifications.
+AAT (Association of Accounting Technicians) Levels 2-4 are bookkeeping and accounting-technician qualifications, often used as apprenticeship routes for school leavers.
+ACA (ICAEW Chartered Accountant), ACCA (Association of Chartered Certified Accountants), and CIMA (Chartered Institute of Management Accountants) are post-graduation chartered qualifications.
 Some sixth-form colleges offer AAT alongside or instead of A-level Accounting; tutoring for AAT specifically is a separate market with industry-experienced tutors.

 Related